Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your blade warps with strange energy as it brings misfortune to everything it touches.
+Your blade brims with unknown potential as you get the sense that something strange is about to happen.
 Make a basic attack against a creature of your choice.
-If you hit, all damage dealt is converted to eldritch damage and apply one stack of hapless.
+If you hit, all damage dealt is converted to eldritch damage and swap places with them via teleportation.

-### Avatar of Misfortune - Miracle
+### Avatar of Chaos - Miracle

 <div class="tight">